mozilla/pontoon/docs/admin/deployment.rst

 ``EMAIL_USE_SSL``
    Use implicit TLS for the SMTP connection (default: ``False``)

+``EMAIL_COMMUNICATIONS_HELP_TEXT``
+   Optional.
+Help text to use under the Email communications checkbox in user settings.
+   It allows to explain what type of communication to expect and to link to deployment-specific privacy notices among other things.

 ``ENABLE_BUGS_TAB``
    Optional.
 Enables Bugs tab on team pages, which pulls team data from bugzilla.mozilla.org.
 Specific for Mozilla deployments.